stevemussmann/admixturePipeline/README.md

 ```

 ### Manual Setup
-Due to the many (sometimes complex) dependencies required by this pipeline, manual installation is not advised.
+Manual installation of AdmixPipe v3.0+ is not advised due to the many required dependencies.
 However, if you insist upon installing the pipeline manually, you should get started by cloning this repository.
 Then install the program dependencies listed below.

 #### Program Dependencies
 The complete pipeline has six external program dependencies that must be installed.
 The modules from which they are called are listed below each program name: